Rana-lab279/Data-analysis-/README.md

 This project **analyzes the change in malaria incidence from 2000 to 2024 across 103 countries** using publicly available data from the WHO website.
 The analysis examines temporal trends in malaria epidemiology and identifies countries with the most significant reductions and increases over this 25-year period.

-**Project Goal**: Determine how malaria incidence has changed across countries from 2000 to 2024, and identify which countries experienced the largest reductions or increases, providing insights for public health policy and intervention planning.
+**Project Goal**: To determine how malaria incidence has changed across countries from 2000 to 2024, and identify which countries experienced the largest reductions or increases.

 ---